 How to Design a Native Garden – Evelyn Howell

-Plant and Maintain Your Native Garden – Susan Carpenter
+Plant and Manage Your Native Garden – Susan Carpenter

-Explore native gardening in the home landscape from initial planting to long-term maintenance.
-Learn how to maintain diversity, manage invasives, and enhance plantings as your garden develops.
-Carpenter is the Arboretum’s native plant gardener.
+Explore native gardening in the home landscape from initial planting to long-term management.
+Learn how to maintain diversity, manage invasive species, and enhance plantings as your garden develops.

 Lunch: 12:15–1:15 p.m.